DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/showCheckBoxesMode.md

 Specifies the checkbox display mode.

 ---
-The option accepts the following values:
+The property accepts the following values:

 - *"none"*
 The UI component does not display checkboxes.